Hamilton Lie algebroids over Dirac structures and sigma models: Preliminary

 \begin{definition} Let $A$ be a vector bundle over a smooth manifold $M$.
 A Lie algebroid $(A, [-,-], \rhoa)$ is a vector bundle $A$ with a bundle map $\rhoa: A \rightarrow TM$ called the anchor map, and a Lie bracket $[-,-]: \Gamma(A) \times \Gamma(A) \rightarrow \Gamma(A)$ satisfying the Leibniz rule,

-where $e_1, e_2 \in \Gamma(A)$ and $f \in C^{\infty}(M)$. \end{definition} A Lie algebroid is a generalization of a Lie algebra and the space of vector fields on a smooth manifold. \begin{example}[Lie algebras] Let a manifold $M$ be one point $M = \{pt \}$.
+where $e_1, e_2 \in \Gamma(A)$ and $f \in C^{\infty}(M)$. \end{definition} A Lie algebroid generalizes both a Lie algebra and the space of vector fields on a smooth manifold. \begin{example}[Lie algebras] Let a manifold $M$ be one point $M = \{pt \}$.
 Then a Lie algebroid is a Lie algebra $\mathfrak{g}$. \end{example} \begin{example}[Tangent Lie algebroids] If a vector bundle $A$ is a tangent bundle $TM$ and $\rhoa = \mathrm{id}$, then a bracket $[-,-]$ is a normal Lie bracket on the space of vector fields $\mathfrak{X}(M)$ and $(TM, [-,-], \mathrm{id})$ is a Lie algebroid.
 It is called a \textit{tangent Lie algebroid}. \end{example}

-\begin{example}[Action Lie algebroids] Assume a smooth action of a Lie group $G$ to a smooth manifold $M$, {$M \times G \rightarrow M$.} The differential map induces an infinitesimal action on a manifold $M$ of the Lie algebra $\mathfrak{g}$ of $G$.
+\begin{example}[Action Lie algebroids] Assume a smooth action of a Lie group $G$ to a smooth manifold $M$, {$M \times G \rightarrow M$.} The differential map of this action induces an infinitesimal action of the Lie algebra $\mathfrak{g}$ of $G$ on $M$.
 Since $\mathfrak{g}$ acts as a differential operator on $M$, the differential map is a bundle map $\rho: M \times \mathfrak{g} \rightarrow TM$.
 Consistency of a Lie bracket requires that $\rho$ is a Lie algebra morphism such that

-where the bracket in left hand side of \eqref{almostLA} is the Lie bracket of vector fields.
-These data give a Lie algebroid $(A= M \times \mathfrak{g}, [-,-], \rho)$.
-This Lie algebroid is called an \textit{action Lie algebroid}. \end{example}
+where the bracket on the left-hand side is the standard Lie bracket of vector fields.
+These data define a Lie algebroid $(A= M \times \mathfrak{g}, [-,-], \rho)$. known as an \textit{action Lie algebroid}. \end{example}